getraid/Simple-Diary/README.md

 The code is messy because I just hacked it together, without looking into the docs as much.
 So don't blame me (please...)

 ## Why a diary?
 no reason, really.
-I just needed a sample project 👀
+I just needed a test project 👀

 # Setup